yanQval/yao-archlab-s20/lab1/lab1-handout.md

    You will see `7` on the screen, along with instruction statistics of that code segment.

-1. Generate pixel file
+### Generate pixel file

    Just type:

    `python gen_pixel.py gauss.jpg gauss.pixel`

-  [note] If you encounter error with lib missing, you can either install it or just use pixel file `gauss.pixel` provided in sample/ folder.
+   [note] If you encounter error with lib missing, you can either install it or just use pixel file `gauss.pixel` provided in `sample/` folder.

+   [question] `ImportError: No module named Image`!

+   `python -m pip install pillow numpy --user`

    [note] The `pixelfile` format:

    N M # for first line, height and width of image

    pi ... # for next N lines, M numbers each line, representing grayscale of pixel: 0-255

-2. Write gauss-like filter
+### Write gaussian-like filter

-   There are many existed algorithm for image smoothing.
+   There are many existing algorithm for image smoothing.
 Most of them apply convolution operation to image.
-We propose a gauss-like image filter which has a 3*3 kernel matrix K:
+We propose a gauss-like image filter which has a 3\*3 kernel matrix K:

    1 2 1